 - Preheat oven to 400 degrees F/ 205 degrees C and spray a 9X13 baking pan (lasagna pan) with non-stick cooking spray.
 Peel potatoes and slice into thick wedges (as shown).

-- Place potatoes in bottom of pan in a single layer.
+- Place potatoes wedges in bottom of pan in a single layer.
 Add water and lemon juice to pan.
 Then sprinkle on chicken bouillon, garlic powder, paprika and oregano.

 - Mix together with large spoon until evenly coated.
 Add margarine. *You can simply drop the margarine in the middle of the pan, as it will spread out as it cooks.

-- Then turn oven up to broil 2-5 minutes, until tops of potatoes are golden brown * Keep a close eye on it so it doesn't burn
+- Then turn oven up to broil 2-5 minutes, until tops of potatoes are golden brown * Keep a close eye on it so it doesn't burn!

 - For extra lemony potatoes, serve with lemon wedges.
 They are also extra delicious dipped in tzatziki sauce!